modular-magician/terraform-provider-google-beta/website/docs/r/vertex_ai_semantic_governance_policy_engine.html.markdown

 * `dns_record` -
   (Output)
-  The fully qualified record name of the created A-record in Cloud DNS.
+  The fully qualified record name of the A-record the backend writes into `dns_zone_name` for this gateway.
+Populated after the gateway reaches `ACTIVE`; empty until then.

 ## Attributes Reference